Hemp Hemp Hooray! started with no capital but a NAB Microenterprise Loan got them going. Here they share some highs and lows.

 Starting and running your own small business is one of life’s most exciting and rewarding experiences.
 But accessing affordable business credit can often be daunting, with few if any avenues available to those on low incomes.

-Since 2007, NAB has been providing unsecured business loans of between $500 and $20,000 for people on low incomes.
+Since 2007, NAB has been providing unsecured business loans of between for people on low incomes.
 The program works in partnership with a variety of organisations that provide training and small business advice to loan recipients.

 Program partners mentor and help the applicants develop their business plan and provide them with business skills training and advice during the first year of business.